sabrinaspage/trello-lite/README.md

 A minimalist task management board inspired by Trello, designed for hands-free productivity.
-Move cards between columns—like "To Do," "In Progress," and "Done"—using simple voice commands instead of dragging and dropping.
+Move cards between columns, like "To Do," "In Progress," and "Done", using simple voice commands instead of dragging and dropping.

 Key features:
 - Clean, distraction-free interface with customizable columns